-There's something just a bit naughty in the air at this eccentric and opulent boutique hotel.
-Is it the history as an 18th-century pavillion d'amour (inn for trysts)?
-Is it that in 1900, Oscar Wilde permanently checked out in Room 16?
-Or Jacques Garcia's more recent makeover—rooms done in yards of rich fabrics in colors like ruby red and emerald green?
-It could be all of the above, plus the intimate bar and restaurant that allows you to mingle with the Parisian beau monde.
-A exposed stone grotto holds a countercurrent pool and steam room.
+There's something just a bit naughty in the air at this eccentric and opulent boutique hotel, with its history as an 18th-century pavillon d'amour (inn for trysts) and as the place Oscar Wilde died in 1900 (Room 16 to be exact).
+Today, the intimate bar and restaurant allows you to mingle with the Parisian beau monde, and an exposed stone grotto holds a countercurrent pool and steam room.
 Michelin-starred chef Julien Monbabut runs the kitchen of Le Restaurant with an outstanding menu of light and classic French cuisine.

 Garcia has worked beautifully with the intrinsic quirkiness of the building—rooms encircle a round central staircase that rises six floors (there is also a lift)—to create 20 unique rooms and suites, each designed as a luxurious testament to Wilde's heyday.
 The Mistinguett room, for example, named after the French cabaret star, is done up in original Art Deco mirrored furniture with prints of the actress; and, of course, the gorgeous ground floor Oscar Wilde suite, with a private terrace, was inspired by his friend Aubrey Beardsley (and is the actual room where he died).
 The sumptuous top-floor Apartment suite, which can be linked to the adjoining room, has a large terrace overlooking the rooftops of Saint-Germain.
 All rooms are filled with antiques, luxe fabrics and wallpapers.

 YOU SHOULD KNOW The quirks of the hotel delight some, annoy others.
 As Wilde himself might have said, charm is in the eye of the beholder.